isaacnmm/pestpolicy-hugo2XX/content/posts/diatomaceous-earth-for-fleas/index.md

 ##  Diatomaceous Earth for Fleas on Dogs

 You can useDiatomaceous earth (DE) to prevent or control the number of fleas that could be biting your dog.
-Luckily, as noted above, DE is both [safe and effective against fleas to use on your lovely dog](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-dogs/).
-Check the flea control steps you can take on your dog usingDiatomaceous earth.
+Luckily, as noted above, DE is both [safe and effective against fleas to use on your lovely dog](https://pestpolicy.com/diatomaceous-earth-for-fleas-on-dogs/).Check the flea control steps you can take on your dog usingDiatomaceous earth.

 ###  1. Consider areas where your Dog rests